-This post on Faith When You Cannot See or Feel God was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Faith When You Cannot See or Feel God was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Hi everybody!
 I want to take a quick break from my series on relationships to share about something I have been learning recently in my faith journey.
 For almost two years now, I have felt distant from God.
 Not that I do not believe in God, but I do not feel as close to Him as I did for a period of time during my junior year of college.
 During my junior year, I was on what I call a “spiritual high”.
 I had really recommitted my life to Jesus and felt “on fire” for the Lord in a sense.
 I could really feel the Holy Spirit working through me as I sought to serve others through my leadership position in Young Life College (a Christian organization I was involved in).
 I would spend a lot of time in the Word and prayer and would be having conversations in my head with God often.
 I truly felt the presence of God like I never had before.